Tremeschin/nvibrant/readme.md

 Enable the service with `systemctl --user enable --now nvibrant.service`
 - You can also pin it to a specific version with `uvx nvibrant==1.1.0 (args)` to have more control
 - Or a C++ binary at `~/.local/bin/nvibrant` and use `ExecStart=%h/.local/bin/nvibrant (args)`
+- Sleeping for a few seconds can prevent racing conditions with the display server starting up

 Another option is to use [uv tools](https://docs.astral.sh/uv/concepts/tools/) for manual control and/or offline usage:
 - Run `uv tool install nvibrant` once (upgrade with `uv tool update nvibrant`)